CPCSC Level 1 Readiness: What Canadian Defence Suppliers Need to Do Before Attesting

 6. Device identification and authentication (03.05.02).

 Device inventory exists and is current.
-SI-touching systems authenticate the devices that connect to them, not just the users.
+SI-touching systems authenticate the devices that connect to them, more than the users.
 Retain the device inventory, the device-registration or enrolment policy, and a sample MDM (or equivalent platform) compliance report.

 7. Multi-factor authentication (03.05.03).